 Try to limit the content in each email message to one subject.
 If there are several unrelated subjects to discuss, send individual emails for each subject.
 The messages will be easier to track, find, use, and eventually delete.

-The information you include in the email subject line is the first step to creating order out of the chaotic email account.
 It is important to be objective and accurate in choosing the subject heading.
-It should be clear, concise, and closely articulate the purpose or action requested in your email.
-When replying to email, try to avoid including a long email “thread” in your response.
+Subject lines should be clear, concise, and closely articulate the purpose or action requested in your email.

 Stick to the subject when forwarding

-When forwarding email, review the original subject headings and make sure it applies to the response that you are sending.
+When forwarding email, review the original subject line and ensure it applies to your response.
 Too often, people continue to use a string of email messages with the same subject line, even though the topic of the messages has changed.
 This makes it difficult to properly categorize email messages for deletion.

 Section 4: What Do I Do With All My Email?